ocwg/spec/spec/spec-0.2.md

 - [ ] more examples

 ## Discuss
-- [ ] Relation types vs. relation extensions.
-This is confusing :-)
-- [ ] ports -- as node extension
 - [ ] node id uniqueness when nesting canvases

 ## LATER
 - [ ] add top level extension data for different canvas apps
 - [ ] Have a wikipedia article defining the "canvas app" -> https://github.com/orgs/ocwg/discussions/39
    - [ ] link article in [introduction](#introduction)
 - [ ] tldraw as a running example -> full mapping defined in another file -> https://github.com/orgs/ocwg/discussions/40
-- [ ] Add layer relation type (what is the difference to group?)
+- [ ] Add a layer relation type (what is the difference to group?)

 ## Notes to the Editor
 - All URIs should have the same, consistent structure